-Term Definition selection criteria comprise eligibility criteria and assessment criteria. selection process the method used to select potential grantees.
-This process may involve comparative assessment of applications or the assessment of applications against the eligibility criteria and/or the assessment criteria. value with relevant money refers to 'value with relevant money' which is a judgement based on the grant proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
-When administering a grant opportunity, an official should consider the relevant financial and non-financial costs and benefits of each proposal including, but not limited to: the quality of the project proposal and activities if the proposal is fit for purpose in contributing to government objectives whether the absence of a grant is likely to prevent the grantee and government's outcomes being achieved the potential grantee's relevant experience and performance history.
+Term Definition ralue with relevant money refers to 'value with relevant money' which is a judgement based on the grant proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
+When administering a grant opportunity, an official should consider the relevant financial and non-financial costs and benefits of each proposal including, but not limited to the: quality of the project proposal and activities if the proposal is fit for purpose in contributing to government objectives whether the absence of a grant is likely to prevent the grantee and government's outcomes being achieved the potential grantee's relevant experience and performance history. younger veterans' community members Australian veterans with post-1999 military service and their families.